Patricia-LF/Configurator/README.md

 # Configurator

-A configurator for a media consol with a built in vinyl player.
+# Configurator

+An interactive 3D web configurator for a media console with a built-in vinyl player.
+Built with React and three.js, it lets you customize the console in real time — size, materials, wood finish, speaker setup, and turntable details — while watching the changes render live on the 3D model.
+Zoom into specific parts for a closer look, switch between light and dark themes, and see the total price update as you configure.

 ## Installation